- Home

 How is type 2 diabetes diagnosed?

 Type 2 diabetes can be easily diagnosed with a blood or urine test, which can be administered at your GP surgery or local health centre.
-Alternatively, you could pay a fee to do a test at home using an online blood testing service, such as Thriva.
+Alternatively, you can pay a fee to do a test at home using an online blood testing service, such as Thriva.

 Once you post off your sample, you should receive your results and a doctor’s report within 48 hours.
-If your blood sugar levels are raised, then you’ll be advised to discuss the results with your GP.
+If your blood sugar levels are raised, you’ll be advised to discuss the results with your GP.

 If you have diabetes, your GP will talk to you about the best ways to control it, which usually involves medication, insulin therapy, and/or lifestyle changes.